ProvisionGenie/ProvisionGenie/Docs/CanvasAppOverview.md

 * To get the entire solution as-is, please head over to our Deployment Guide
 * To contribute to it, please see our [Contribution Guide](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/CONTRIBUTING.md)
-* If you like to reverse-engineer it, please take [this basic documentation](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/HowToBuildTheCanvasApp.md) as a first start.
+* If you like to reverse-engineer it, please take see our [How to build this app](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/HowToBuildTheCanvasApp.md) as a first start.
 Please note, that this is not a full tutorial on how to rebuild the canvas app, but it should explain how things work.
 * You can also download the `.msapp` file from here and import this app into your environment - please note that this won't give you the full experience, as the entire process of provisioning does not run in this canvas app but in Azure Logic Apps flows which get triggered by new rows in different tables in Dataverse.

 ## What if something doesn't work?